top of page

 Australian Medical Disclaimer

 This information is general and does not replace personalised medical advice.
 Use Voltaren Gel and Hirudoid cream according to TGA-approved guidelines.
-If pain persists, worsens, or is associated with swelling, redness, heat, fever or neurological symptoms, seek professional medical assessment.
+If pain persists, worsens, or is associated with swelling, redness, heat, fever, or neurological symptoms, seek professional medical assessment.

 References